6 4

 2015 marked the 200th anniversary of The Battle of Waterloo and the ceremony featured Napoleonic Association re-enactors.

 The Beating Retreat is not to be confused with the Edinburgh Military Tattoo.
-This is a massive military ceremony televised worldwide to approximately 100 million people.
+This massive military ceremony is televised worldwide to approximately 100 million people.

 Have you ever attended a military ceremony?